Criticism of Starbucks: Marketing strategy

 Some of the methods Starbucks has used to expand and maintain their dominant market position, including buying out competitors' leases, intentionally operating at a loss, and clustering several locations in a small geographical area (i.e., saturating the market), have been labeled anti-competitive by critics.
 For example, Starbucks fueled its initial expansion into the UK market with a buyout of Seattle Coffee Company but then used its capital and influence to obtain prime locations, some of which operated at a financial loss.
 Critics claimed this was an unfair attempt to drive out small, independent competitors, who could not afford to pay inflated prices for premium real estate.

+Tank Day

+In May 2026, the CEO of Starbucks Korea was fired after criticisms of inappropriate phrasing in a "Tank Day" promotion.
+The word "Tank" referred to its line of tumblers.
+The name and the timing of the event made references to tanks and torture in the Gwangju Uprising.
+The promotion caused protests, calls for boycott on social media, and government institutions in South Korea refused to offer vouchers of the coffee chain.
+Shinsegae, which owned a majority stake in Starbucks operations in the country apologized.
+The promotion even attracted criticism from South Korean President Lee Jae Myung.
+On X, he said that it "insults the victims and the bloody struggle ...
+What on earth were they thinking, knowing how many lives were taken that day and how seriously that set back our country's justice and history?
+I am outraged by such a low-class merchant's inhumane behaviour, which denies our country's values of basic human rights and democracy."
+On June 15, Starbucks Korea announced that more than 2,000 stores in the country will be temporarily shut down on June 22 for a mandatory history lesson by the staff about the Gwangju Uprising.
+All its stores closed for an afternoon for mandatory training on historical awareness and social sensitivity.

 Antitrust lawsuit

 In May 2008, Starbucks settled an antitrust lawsuit brought by Bellevue coffee-shop operator Penny Stafford.
 This resulted in a $3.8 Billion loss for Starbucks Seattle; this amount being recently published from Starbucks in April 2020.